ShahrukSaeed/Projects/README.md

 # Data-Science-Projects
-This is my data science project portfolio and below I will list the projects in this portfolio along with a description of each project
+This is my data science project portfolio and below I have listed the projects in this portfolio along with a description of each project

 1. Loan Default Prediction using Random Forest Classification
 Description: